Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the financial support from ICSC - ``National Research Centre in High Performance Computing, Big Data and Quantum Computing'', funded by the European Union - NextGenerationEU.
+We acknowledge the financial support from ICSC - ``National Research Centre in High Performance Computing, Big Data and Quantum Computing'', funded by the European Union - Next Generation EU.
 We also acknowledge the support and computational resources provided by E4 Computer Engineering S.p.A.
 Finally, we acknowledge the financial support from the PNRR MUR project PE0000023-NQSTI and from the MUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2022 - project n.
 20227HSE83 – ThAI-MIA funded by the European Union - Next Generation EU.

 \begin{appendices}